sanskrit-coders/sanskrit-coders.github.io/content/content/ocr/corrections/desiderata/books_to_markdown.md

 Observe:

 - Footnote numbers have been formatted specially - `[^1698]` etc.
 - Footnote definitions can be of two styles.
-Indenting is important in the second style, which can accommodate multiple paragraphs.
+Indenting is important in the second style, which can accommodate multiple paragraphs. ([MD Guide](https://www.markdownguide.org/extended-syntax/#footnotes).)
 - We _may_ choose to break paragraphs, but not sentences, so as to define footnotes near their place of use.

 ### Tables and charts